-Items Levels of Assessment Percentage of Students
+Items Levels of Assessment Percentage of Students with Correct Responses

-Assessment With Correct

-Responses

 Question 3 Remembering 89.19

 Question 10 Remembering 83.78

 Question 15 Understanding 52.70

 Question 18 Understanding 79.73

 Question 29 Applying 60.81

 Question 32 Analyzing 54.05

 Question 22 Analyzing 22.97

-Ouestion 36 Evaluating 32.43
+Question 36 Evaluating 32.43

 Table 4 shows the results of the diagnostic test for the topic of Ellipses.
 It revealed that there were two items in which the percentage of the students who got the correct answer is below 50%.
-Question number 22 which is under the analyzing level of assessment has the least percentage which is only 22.97% of 74 participants.
+Question number 22, under the analyzing level of assessment, has the least percentage, only 22.97% of 74 participants.
 Meanwhile, question number 36 which is in the evaluating level of assessment has 32.43% of 74 participants.
-It shows that more than half of the participants have difficulty in answering higher-order thinking type of questions.
+It shows that more than half of the participants have difficulty answering higher-order thinking-type questions.